 - Most transactions are likely with middlemen, meaning that farmer will get considerably less than this price.

-2. Hiring of Refugees
+2. Hiring of refugees at Starbucks

 Starbucks announced a plan to hire 10,000 refugees in response to Trump’s proposed Muslim travel ban, even though it could have hurt the brand (Trump supporters initiated a Boycott Starbucks campaign).

-3. Animal welfare
+3. Animal welfare rating for Starbucks

 The Business Benchmark on Farm Animal Welfare have placed Starbucks in Tier 5 – the second lowest ranking.